Hot Wheels: Live-action film adaptation

-On January 30, 2003, Columbia Pictures announced they had gained exclusive rights to developing a feature film based on the toy line Hot Wheels with McG attached to direct.
+In January 2003, Columbia Pictures announced they had gained exclusive rights to developing a feature film based on the toy line Hot Wheels with McG attached to direct.
 Although unwritten, the premise involved a young man "trying to reconcile with his father.
 It's a kid who steals his dad's racecar and ends up going through a sort of Back to the Future portal into this world, and he has to reconcile his relationship with his father."
 In 2006, McG said that he dropped out as director and chose to produce instead.
 The film was to be produced by Columbia Pictures, Flying Glass of Milk Films and Silver Pictures, under license to Mattel.

 In 2009, with no recent developments, the film was put into turnaround, and the rights were handed over to Warner Bros.
 Pictures.
 Joel Silver took over producing with Matt Nix writing the script.

-On June 17, 2011, it was announced that Legendary Pictures was developing a film based on Hot Wheels due to the success of Fast Five by developing an edgier film.
-On July 10, 2013, Simon Crane and Juan Carlos Fresnadillo were named as the frontrunners to direct the film, with Art Marcum and Matt Holloway writing the film, intended to be more Mission: Impossible than Fast and Furious.
-On September 28, 2016, Justin Lin signed on to direct the film, which will be produced through his production company Perfect Storm Entertainment.
-On August 1, 2017, Lin revealed that the film was still in development.
+In June 2011, it was announced that Legendary Pictures was developing a film based on Hot Wheels due to the success of Fast Five by developing an edgier film.
+In July 2013, Simon Crane and Juan Carlos Fresnadillo were named as the frontrunners to direct the film, with Art Marcum and Matt Holloway writing the film, intended to be more Mission: Impossible than Fast and Furious.
+In September 2016, Justin Lin signed on to direct the film, which will be produced through his production company Perfect Storm Entertainment.

+In August 2017, Lin revealed that the film was still in development.
 It was speculated that the film would be released as an animated direct sequel to 2003's Hot Wheels: World Race and receive additional animation development from Playground Games who had previously collaborated with Mattel to release an expansion for the video game Forza Horizon 3.
 However the option expired and returned to Mattel.

 In late January 2019, Mattel Films and Warner Bros.
 Pictures agreed to partner on a Hot Wheels film.

 It was announced on September 25, 2020, by The Hollywood Reporter that Warner Bros. has hired Neil Widener and Gavin James to write the film.

-On April 25, 2022, it was announced that Bad Robot will produce the film.
+On April 25, 2022, it was announced that Bad Robot would produce the film.
 On January 23, 2023, Dalton Leeb and Nicholas Jacobson-Larson were announced to write the film.
 On July 7, 2025, Jon M. Chu was attached to direct.
 Juel Taylor and Tony Rettenmaier were also hired to work on the script.